Skip to content

 Become clingy – Separation anxiety that started during treatment may continue well after treatment is over.

 Let the family know how you’re feeling emotionally and physically so they understand if you’re not bouncing back as quickly as they expected.
-It may be helpful to let the family know that treatment effects are likely to last for a while after treatment finishes.
-Keep using the emotions thermometer if you have one.
-Be open about your fears, such as if you’re feeling anxious before a check-up.
-This may encourage your kids to talk about their own fears.
+It may be helpful to remind your family that treatment effects are likely to last for a while after treatment finishes.

 Do things at your own pace, and avoid any pressure to return to “normal” activities.
 You may want to ask yourself: Am I doing what fulfils me?
 Am I doing what I want to do?
 What is important to me?
-Explain any changes to the family’s lifestyle and negotiate where possible.
-During your recovery, you may be able to incorporate healthy lifestyle changes into family life or activities – for example, you could do light exercise together, or make

 Q: Will the cancer come back?

-A: “The treatment is over and we all hope that will be the end of it.
-We hope that the cancer won’t come back, but the doctors will keep a careful eye
+“The treatment is over and we all hope that will be the end of it.
+We hope that the cancer won’t come back, but the doctors will keep a careful eye on the cancer with check-ups every now and then.
+If the cancer does come back, I will have some more treatment, which we hope would make it go away again.
+We’ll let you know if that happens.”

 Q: Why are you still tired?